 How can I apply?

-The Hope Through Learning Award is a $2,500 award available to youth age 24 and under residing in Allegheny County who are experiencing or have experienced homelessness during their school attendance years, and who are going on to a higher education or career training program for the first time.
-Homelessness is defined as lacking a fixed, regular, and adequate night-time residence, and includes students living in a shelter, car, motel, doubled-up situation, or places not meant for human habitation.
+- Experiencing or has experienced homelessness during school attendance years.
+Homelessness is defined as lacking a fixed, regular, and adequate night time residence, and includes students living in a shelter, car, motel, doubled up situation, or places not meant for human habitation, or lacking permanent housing.

 Homeless Children’s Education Fund

 One Hope Square

 Applications for the 2017-18 cycle are due May 31st, 2018.
 Awardees will be determined in June 2018.

 Looking for more resources and tips?
 Check out our resource page for higher education and career resources.

 - A’nyah graduated from City Charter High School and was accepted to study criminal justice at Temple University.
 She would like to become a civil rights lawyer.

 - Amber graduated from Norton High School and was accepted to study criminal justice at Dodge City Community College.
 She would like to be a sex crimes detective.

 - Cassondra graduated from Gateway Senior High School and was accepted to Fisk University to study history and sociology.
 Her goal is to become a high school social studies teacher.